 Africa is losing the battle to save its wildlife.
-Iconic African animals like elephants and rhinos are under attack from highly organised criminal networks that are feeding an insatiable demand for ivory and rhino horn in China, Vietnam and other Asian countries.
+Iconic African animals including elephants and rhinos are under attack from highly organized criminal networks that are feeding an insatiable demand for ivory and rhino horn in Vietnam and other Asian countries.

 How Network For Animals fight for Elephants and Rhinos

 How Network For Animals is working to put an end to the cruelty

 Network for Animals is doing whatever it can to put an end to the ruthless and unnecessary slaughter of African animals.

 In South Africa, Network for Animals is playing an important role in the war against rhinoceros and elephant poaching.
 Network for Animals has supplied funding for ranger patrols and for a canine anti-poaching units in the Kruger National Park and the Addo National Park.